 Regular Day Trains

-Our regular day train program is for dogs that have already attended a PupScouts/Initiation, Puppy Foundation, or Board and Train Program.
+The Day Train program is one month of our day train program and is for dogs that have already attended a PupScouts week, Puppy Foundation, or Board and Train Program.
 The day train program can include anything from on or off leash walks, general obedience training, hiking, sport training, group field trips, or a specific focus in almost anything you'd like!
 The day train program is designed for dogs that require more enrichment or management to their experience than a typical doggy daycare environment would provide.
-The regular day train program is one month long including transportation to and from 4 day train days (one per week).
-Travel fee dependant on zone.
+The Day Train program is one month long including 4 day train days (one per week).
+We have several pricing options for this program.

 Check out our FAQ's section for more information on our Day Train Programs!